megastep/makeself/README.md

   * **v2.1.5:** Made the md5sum detection consistent with the header code.
 Check for the presence of the archive directory.
 Added --encrypt for symmetric encryption through gpg (Eric Windisch).
 Added support for the digest command on Solaris 10 for MD5 checksums.
 Check for available disk space before extracting to the target directory (Andreas Schweitzer).
 Allow extraction to run asynchronously (patch by Peter Hatch).
 Use file descriptors internally to avoid error messages (patch by Kay Tiong Khoo).
   * **v2.1.6:** Replaced one dot per file progress with a realtime progress percentage and a spining cursor.
 Added --noprogress to prevent showing the progress during the decompression.
 Added --target dir to allow extracting directly to a target directory.
 (Guy Baconniere)
   * **v2.2.0:** First major new release in years!
 Includes many bugfixes and user contributions.
 Please look at the [project page on Github][10] for all the details.
+  * **v2.3.0:** Support for archive encryption via GPG or OpenSSL.
+Added LZO and LZ4 compression support.
+Options to set the packaging date and stop the umask from being overriden.
+Optionally ignore check for available disk space when extracting.
+New option to check for root permissions before extracting.

 ## Links